stratus-ss/k8s-labs/k8s_keycloak/readme.md

 kubectl create -f keycloak-ingress.yaml
 ```

-Get the poststart script and the json files (replace the urls in the post file)
+Keycloak has a command line utility available inside of the pod.
+In order to facilitate the easy creation of realm, users and roles we are going to make use of it when the pod starts for the first time.
+As mentioned earlier, Fabian Lee has created some bootstrap style files we are going to borrow.
+However, we need to replace the URLs inside of the client definition so that we don't need to use the UI to edit them later.
+Get the poststart script and the json files from Github:

 ```
 curl -s https://raw.githubusercontent.com/fabianlee/blogcode/master/keycloak/myclient.exported.json |sed "s/keycloak\.kubeadm\.local/$prefix/g" > myclient.exported.json